General Collection Checkout

 5 day loan period for audio/visual materials such as audio and video tapes, DVD's, and compact discs.

-$1.00 per day per item overdue fine for audiovisual materials.
+$0.50 per day per item overdue fine for DVD’s

-$100.00 per day per item overdue fine for laptops and the WII.
+$10.00 per day per item for Bikes, iPads, Helmets, Cameras and Tripods

-Books returns are located in the front of the Circulation desk facing the Teaching Lab, the top of the Circulation Desk facing the lobby, and the book drop outside to the left of the main entrance.
+Book returns are located in the front of the Circulation desk, the top of the Circulation Desk facing the lobby during circulation hours, and the book drop outside to the left of the main entrance.